Agente Inmobiliario Colegiado API

 Note

 Dates to keep straight: the original article date is 17/05/2026.
-The update date is 25/05/2026.
-The state-register change was reported on 21/05/2026.
+The update date is 29/06/2026.
+The Supreme Court judgment is dated 21/05/2026 and was published in the BOE on 26/06/2026.
 The municipal horizon still shaping current licences is November 2028.

 Reference numbers before choosing